wad11656/Restore-Boot-Camp-Brightness-Fn-Keys/README.md

 ## How to Use ##

 Reboot after install.
-Each time you log in, Task Scheduler runs the .exe.
-If the install is compatible in your environment like on mine, the .exe should restore Brightness keyboard keys + trackpad right-click and tap capabilities.
+Each time you log in, **Task Scheduler** runs the .exe.
+If the install is compatible in your environment like on mine, the .exe should run a script open **Boot Camp Control Panel** and restore Brightness keyboard keys + trackpad right-click and tap capabilities.

 **NOTE:** Press `⌘+[Function Key]` (a.k.a. `⊞Win+[Function Key]`) to use function keys with their standard functionality.